aeposten/aeposten/README.md

 # I'm Amy(she/her), great to meet you!

-I am a full-stack engineer currently living in Santa Clara CA, and fellow at Formation.
+I am a software engineer and mother currently living in Santa Clara CA, and fellow at Formation.

 ---